-Artificial Intelligence Comparative Guide - - Hong Kong
+Artificial Intelligence Comparative Guide

 - Data privacy: Data governance policy should be in place within the data user to protect the privacy and proper usage of the collected personal data.

-- Fairness: Human should intervene whenever appropriate to ensure that the results generated by AI are fair.
+- Fairness: Humans should intervene whenever appropriate to ensure that the results generated by AI are fair.

 - Beneficial AI: The use of AI should benefit both the data user and the wider community.
 Preventative measures should be in place to limit harms and risks that AI may bring about.